Fallen-Technologies/DCSWaypoint/README.txt

 	 menu.
 	 For Bulk entry: The program will automatically start on waypoint A11 instead of 1 to help with deconfliction of other waypoints, no need to switch to 11 manually before entry.

+=> CH-47F: The program will type the Lat Lon coords into the right-CDU.
+You can enter this waypoint anywhere in your flight plan.

 -----<< How to use >>-----